What is the alarm setting for PV valves on-board?

 PV valves alarm settings

-The alarm settings for the pressure sensors must be set to activate when the tank pressure or vacuum reaches a reasonable margin of safety above the normal actuation settings of the Pressure/Vacuum valves themselves.
+The alarm settings for the pressure sensors of the PV Valves must be set to activate when the tank pressure or vacuum reaches a reasonable margin of safety above the normal actuation settings of the Pressure/Vacuum valves themselves.

 Petroleum tankers should set the high pressure alarms at 10% above the design opening settings of the pressure valve.